wblndr/ReShade-Depth-Pass-Extractor/README.md

     -   The script will process just that one file.

 ### Shader Configuration
-The `99_SideBySideOutput.fx` shader has a few options in the ReShade UI:
+The `END_SideBySideOutput` shader has a few options in the ReShade UI:
 -   **World on Right:** Check this box if you want to swap the positions of the world pass and the effect pass. **This setting must match the `WORLD_ON_RIGHT` variable in the batch script!**
 -   **Display Mode:** Changes how the two passes are compared (e.g., split screen, centered overlay).
 -   **Invert Depth:** A utility to flip the colors of the effect pass, which can be useful for depth maps.